OneOffTech/geoserver-client-php/readme.md

 > The library supports only the file formats that can be uploaded to a GeoServer.
 > For example `Geojson`, `KML` and `GPX` are not supported out-of-the-box by GeoServer,
 > although plugins might be available for doing that

+## File Character Encoding

+GeoServer can deal with character encoding of layers/features, but tests highlighted a limited support when using UTF-8 for data/coverage store names.

+To prevent issues with UTF-8 features attributes, the client set the character encoding to UTF-8 when uploading a file.
+In this way GeoServer will consider UTF-8 as the character encoding for features/attributes contained in the file.
+This do not affect layer or store names.

+As by design decision the store name is the filename, or the assigned name when performing the upload, we highly reccomend to use ASCII characters for it.
+Use of UTF-8 encoded filenames (or store name) might prevent the client to retrieve the store/layer corresponding to the uploaded file.

 ## Testing